 After an intravenous infusion (30 minutes) of 3.1 grams of TIMENTIN, peak serum concentrations of both ticarcillin and clavulanic acid were attained immediately after completion of the infusion.
 Ticarcillin serum levels were similar to those produced by the administration of equivalent amounts of ticarcillin alone with a mean peak serum level of 324 mcg/mL.
 The corresponding mean peak serum level for clavulanic acid was 8 mcg/mL.
 (See Table 2.)

-a 30-Minute IV Infusion of 3.1 gram of TIME] NTIN
+After a 30-Minute IV Infusion of 3.1 grams of TIMENTIN

 |Time||Ticarcillin Peak (Range)||Clavulanic Acid Peak (Range)|

 |1.5 hours||90 (65 - 119)||1.2 (0.8 - 1.6)|

 |3.5 hours||27 (19 -37)||0.3 (0.2 -0.3)|